uhlryk/angular-dynamic-number/README.md

 Allow to set single character append currency e.g. 1234.12€.
 Html could have problem with show some characters.
 In those situations you should set currency as html entit.
 € = `&#x20AC;`

+**num-blank**

+Allow to set a default value when the value is null, undefined or empty string. (for example: '-' or 'N/A').
+Default value is '0'

 ## Dynamic properties

 Some of properties of directive can be a models.
 And change in models change properties in directive.
 For example you can change currency, decimal separator etc.